Radiative turbulent flares in magnetically-dominated plasmas: Relativistic Kinetic Turbulence

-\subsection{Energy partitioning}
+\subsection{Energy Partitioning}

 Turbulence transfers its energy to the plasma over the course of the simulation.
-The history of this transfer in our fiducial $2D$ run with $\sigma_0\approx16$ is shown in Figure~\ref{fig:ene_nocool}.
-We observed a similar history in the 3D simulation, except that the $3D$ turbulence developed and dissipated faster by a factor of $\sim 3$.
+The history of this transfer in our fiducial 2D run with $\sigma_0\approx16$ is shown in Figure~\ref{fig:ene_nocool}.
+We observed a similar history in the 3D simulation, except that the 3D turbulence is developed and the initial energy is dissipated faster by a factor of $\sim 3$.

 The initial quick drop in magnetic energy at $t\lesssim l_0/c$ is mainly the result of exciting electric fields, which begin to drive MHD motions with $\vec{v}_D=c\, \vec{E}\times\vec{B}/B^2$ in response to the created magnetic stresses. \footnote{ As one can see in Figure~\ref{fig:ene_nocool}, the injected perpendicular magnetic field energy $\eneBperp$ immediately drops by almost $40\%$. $25\%$ converts to the electric field energy $\eneE$, $10\%$ is given to fluctuations $\delta B_z$, and $\lesssim 5$\% goes to the kinetic energy of the excited bulk motions of the plasma.
-We observed similar initial partitioning of the injected energy in simulations with different $\sigma_0$ from $5$ to $30$. } The ensuing gradual transfer of the turbulence energy to particles operates in two ways: by heating the Maxwellian pool and by accelerating nonthermal particles to high energies.
+We observed similar initial partitioning of the injected energy in simulations with different $\sigma_0$ from $5$-$30$. } The ensuing gradual transfer of the turbulence energy to particles operates in two ways: by heating the Maxwellian pool and by accelerating nonthermal particles to high energies.

 The nonthermal population grows through sudden injections from the thermal pool, as a result of energetic kicks to particles in the current sheets.
 This allows us to identify the nonthermal particles using the tracking technique described in \citet{Comisso_2018} and \cite{Nattila_2019}.
 We track the individual particle trajectories and monitor their Lorentz factors $\gamma(t)$ to detect sudden acceleration events.
 When $\dot{\gamma}=\Delta \gamma / \Delta t$ exceeds an empirical threshold of $\dot{\gamma}_{\mathrm{thr}} = 0.025 \sqrt{\sigma_0} \omp$, the particle is labeled as nonthermal (initially all particles are thermal).
 For simplicity, particles that have experienced the kick remain affiliated with the nonthermal pool until the end of the simulation, regardless of the particle history after the kick.